tBuddy00/itsm-killer/kubernetes/kub_yaml_files/step4_applyFiles/text.md

-# Applying the files the cluster
+# Applying the files to the cluster

 ## Before Rollout